 - Coverage.
 Your visibility into the threat landscape, and ability to protect users and endpoints, depends on having extensive coverage of the ActiveWeb and global clickstream traffic.

 - Curation vs Aggregation.
 Data curation itself is another fuzzy definition.
-There are threat feed providers claiming to curate threat feeds, but what they are really doing is aggregating a selection of feeds, as opposed to actually curating the data that comes from those feeds to have maximum coverage with the lowest possible amount of false positives.
+There are threat feed providers claiming to curate threat feeds, but what they are really doing is aggregating a selection of raw threat feeds, as opposed to actually curating threat data that comes from those feeds to have maximum coverage with the lowest possible amount of false positives.

 - Content Classification.
 A premium domain database will also have excellent coverage for all forms of objectionable and other content, providing the vendor with the opportunity to offer content-based filtering to supplement the phishing and malicious threat protection.